krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 So even though it is a gentle introduction, it is not the kind of introduction that you will get as much value from if you simply skim this document.

+>If you are not into reading long technical documents and would like to listen to a podcast that explains the key ideas, you can find a remarkably astute summary that was produced by Google's NotebookLM at the [end of this document](#notebook-lm).

+Listen to it (if you have 30 minutes) and then come back and read this document if it sounds interesting!

-If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on motivations, and applications of the ideas.
+If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on motivations, short pieces talking about specific areas, and applications of the concepts.

 If you are interested in working with the calculus, we recommend reading and understanding all the main ideas in this document before jumping deeper into the rest of the